joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 Once we have a Windows Server, now it's time to set up WebJEA!

+#### Setup Self-Signed Certificate

+If you already have a certificate you can use, skip this step, in the case of this demo

 1. Log into the WebJEA Windows server using your service account _(in my case it is: luke\\webjea_services)_.

+#### Setup WebJEA

-2. Download the latest [release package](https://github.com/markdomansky/WebJEA/releases "WebJEA - Releases") _(zip file)_ onto the WebJEA Windows server
+1. Download the latest [release package](https://github.com/markdomansky/WebJEA/releases "WebJEA - Releases") _(zip file)_ onto the WebJEA Windows server
-3. Extract it, you should have 2 files and 2 folders:
+2. Extract it, you should have 2 files and 2 folders:

 * Site\\
 * StarterFiles\\